 SaaS products no doubt help companies achieve their business goals.
 SaaS products are typically flexible and easy to implement, giving companies and their team members key functionality on demand.
 In fact, spending on SaaS has been on the rise in recent years and shows no signs of slowing down.

 Given this growth in usage, SaaS budgeting will only grow in importance, too.
-Without proper budgeting from the start, and without implementing SaaS cost management best practices, overall spending can quickly overwhelm any business.
+Without proper budgeting from the start and implementing SaaS cost management best practices, overall spending can quickly overwhelm any business.

 But here’s the good news: Sastrify is a SaaS management platform that helps you prevent out-of-control and wasteful spending on software.
-To help you discover ways to save on your company’s expenditures, here’s more on SaaS budgeting — plus 7 tips for mastering the budgeting process.
+To help you discover your company’s potential savings, we are bringing you everything on SaaS spend, including seven tips for mastering the budgeting process.

 Follow These Tips to Simplify and Effectively Manage Your SaaS Budget

 Your company is successful because it offers a product or service that delivers real value to a target audience.
-You’re too busy managing and improving your products and services to become an expert in SaaS budgeting.
-Fortunately, tools and strategies exist that make the SaaS budgeting process fast and relatively easy.
-Follow these tips to make a seemingly gargantuan task feel more manageable — and, ultimately, more effective.
+You are too busy managing and improving business to become an expert in SaaS budgeting.
+Fortunately, many tools exist that make the SaaS budgeting process fast and relatively easy.
+Follow these tips to make a seemingly massive task feel more manageable and, ultimately, more effective.

 1. Inventory Your SaaS Tools — and Identify Stakeholders

 Businesses around the world are joining the cloud revolution.
-It’s likely your company is doing the same, subscribing to and using some of the most popular SaaS platforms available.
+Your company is likely doing the same, subscribing to and using some of the most popular SaaS platforms available.
 When budgeting for SaaS subscriptions, start by creating an accurate inventory of the tools that your company is currently paying for.
-Some companies attempt to use Excel spreadsheets to organize their SaaS inventory, but this is an ineffective approach.
-Instead, use a tool that allows for access across departments, that ensures data security/integrity, and that prevents information from breaking during updates.
+Some companies try to use Excel spreadsheets to organize their SaaS inventory, but this is an ineffective approach.
+Instead, you should use a tool that allows for access across departments to ensure data security and prevent information from breaking during updates.

 When creating your inventory, be sure to get as much information about each product as possible, including: